Delhi records 2 Covid deaths, 34 new cases in a day; positivity rate 0.05 per cent | Health

 Delhi records 2 Covid deaths, 34 new cases in a day; positivity rate 0.05 per cent

-Delhi recorded two COVID-19 deaths and 34 fresh instances of the infection in a day with a 0.05 per cent case positivity rate, according to a health bulletin issued by the city government on Tuesday.
+The national capital recorded two COVID-19 deaths and 34 fresh instances of the infection in a day with a 0.05 per cent case positivity rate, according to a health bulletin issued by the Delhi government on Tuesday.

 - Country: